lulav/LRS_Documentation/docs_citros_web/simulations/sim_run_screen.md

 3. **Monitoring and Utilizing Status Info**

    Monitor the Status Info section on the right to keep track of the simulation’s ongoing status and progression.
-   Review the most recent status message at the top, and peruse previous messages to understand the historical progression of the simulation status.
+   Review the most recent status message at the top, and examine previous messages to understand the historical progression of the simulation status.
    Use the status messages for quick insights into the simulation's health, state, and any noteworthy events or issues.

 3. **Managing and Troubleshooting Simulations**